D'Arcy Masius Benton & Bowles

 D'Arcy Masius Benton & Bowles was an advertising agency in the United States with 131 offices in 75 countries.

 The company was founded in 1906 as the D'Arcy Company in St. Louis, Missouri.
 Early clients included Coca-Cola and Anheuser-Busch.

 During the Depression, D'Arcy executive Archie Lee and illustrator Haddon Sundblom created the original Santa Claus icon for Coca-Cola ads.
 The Coca-Cola version of Santa Claus was a departure from earlier German depictions of St. Nicholas as a thin, aloof fellow.
 The firm also engineered such slogans as: "It's not nice to fool Mother Nature" (Chiffon Margarine); "Taste the rainbow" (Skittles); and "Melts in your mouth—not in your hands" (M&M's).
-Anheuser-Busch's slogan "This Bud's for you", created by Anheuser-Busch's lead accountant in the 1940s (George Chapman) became another one of their significant marketing campaigns (Budweiser).
+Anheuser-Busch's slogan "This Bud's for you" was created by D'Arcy St. Louis.
 The firm was also responsible for Trans World Airlines' "We Want To Be Your Airline" campaign, launched in 1997 as an effort to update the airline's image amid financial turbulence.